How to Choose a University Retirement Community

 People walking on campus

 A university-based retirement community is a senior living option in which seniors over 55 have primary access to advanced educational opportunities.
 These communities are created by universities including Duke University, Stanford University, Dartmouth College, and several other top American colleges.
 Seniors who live in university retirement communities do not have to be alumni to the schools in order to gain residency.
-However, research shows that approximately 10 percent of residents at university retirement communities are alumni to the sponsoring college where they live.
+However, research shows that approximately 10 percent of residents at university retirement communities are alumni of the sponsoring college where they live.

 What Type of Senior Housing Is Available at University Retirement Facilities?

-Most all of the university retirement communities in the US are CCRC’s, or continuing care retirement communities.
+Most university retirement communities in the US are CCRCs, or continuing care retirement communities.
 In a CCRC a senior can transition to housing based on their current level of care while staying in the community.
 For example, a continuing care retirement community may include an independent living facility along with an assisted living unit and a nursing home.
 This allows the senior citizens to remain with the same medical providers and researchers during their senior years.
 It can be beneficial for seniors since they do not have to move out and readjust to different senior living facilities if their medical needs change.

 As for the actual accommodations, housing varies to include apartments, cottages, villas, and single-family homes.
 In addition, as a CCRC university-based retirement communities generally have assisted living and nursing home centers within the community.